angeldollface/mandys-house/documentation/compilation.markdown

 ## GENERATE A STATIC WEBSITE

-To compile your Mandy site, simply run this command from the command line:
+To compile your Mandy site, run this command from the command line:

 ```bash
 mandy -c path_to_your_mandy_site